digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

 ---
 title: "An in-depth examination of MRTG v1.0"
-date: "2022-10-24"
+date: "2022-10-25"
+description: "An in-depth examination of MRTG v1.0 and how and why it came into being and how it took advantage of the emerging public internet to conquer the world."
-summary: "An in-depth examination of MRTG v1.0 and how and why it came into being and how it took advantage of the emerging public internet to conquer the world."
+lead: "An in-depth examination of MRTG v1.0 and how and why it came into being and how it took advantage of the emerging public internet to conquer the world."
 thumbnail: "images/mrtg_logo.gif"
 categories:
   - Open Source